moubarakmarc/YaniBot/README.md

 ## 📄 License

-This project is part of an assignment for **Sereact**.
+This project is part of a private assignment.
 Please respect intellectual property rights.

 ---